AEmilioDiStefano/client-server-development/README.md

 **Always make sure that your connection variables are assigned the correct values** including your username (USER), password (PASS), host address (HOST), port number (PORT), database (DB), and collection (COL).

-If you are unsure of the appropriate hostname and port to use, open mongosh in your terminal and look for the “Connect to:” section toward the top of the output.
-The hostname and port number for this example are shown in the image below.
+If you are unsure of the appropriate host and port to use, open mongosh in your terminal and look for the “Connect to:” section toward the top of the output.
+The host and port number for this example are shown in the image below.

 ![host-and-port](images/2-host-and-port.png)